Mrfroxi/FE08-wk-1-Pilutik-Andrey/README.md

-My homework is in the master branch in the screenshots folder
+My homework is in the master branch in the css folder